 Since our establishment in 1963 by John D. Rockefeller 3rd, the ACC has awarded approximately 6000 grants to arts institutions and arts professionals — many of whom have become leaders and pioneers in their respective fields.

 In 1986, ACC Hong Kong was established with support from local funding partners and has played a key role in the development of the arts and cultural leadership in China.

-With over 500 ACC fellowships awarded to individuals and institutions in the arts of Hong Kong and other cities in China, many of these ACC alumni are influential catalysts in their local communities.
+With approximately 600 ACC fellowships awarded to individuals and institutions in the arts of Hong Kong and other cities in China, many of these ACC alumni are influential catalysts in their local communities.
 We have also engaged and expanded partnerships with local organizations and institutions to build networks for international dialogue and arts advocacy.

 Since 2015, the Asian Cultural Council (HK) Foundation Ltd. has been a charitable institution of a public character, which is exempt from tax under Section 88 of the Inland Revenue Ordinance.
 It is led by an Executive Board that includes Chairman Mr. Hans Michael Jebsen, and directors Ms. Wendy O’Neill, Ms. Marissa Fung Shaw, Ms. Miho Walsh, and Mr. John R. Witt.

 We implement custom-tailored educational programs based on the goals and aspirations of the arts professionals and institutions we support.
 Our experienced program staff provides personalized guidance, resources and contacts in the U.S. and Asia that are inaccessible to most visitors.